richardbenson91477/4c/docs/4c_lang.md

 Where

-  * _function-name_ specifies a built-in function or a variable of type ':function
+  * _function-name_ specifies a built-in function or a variable of type ':func
   * _arg_ is any of the following:

     -   An _inner_ function call which returns a result to its _outer_ function